libenfan/DQN_pong/README.md

 # DQN_pong
 use DQN(pytorch) to play pong

-enviroment:
+environment:
 gym  pytorch

 wrappers.py:
-wrap the enviroment for pong
+wrap the environment for pong